ystia/yorc/doc/cli.rst

 This command returns the ID of a task created by Yorc to execute this workflow.
-You can then use the following command to get the status of this task, and workflow output parameters if any:
+You can then use the following command to get the status of this task, and workflow output values if any:

 .. code-block:: bash